Московская Мужская Еврейская Сапелла

 Synagogal Ensemble Berlin

-The Synagogal Ensemble Berlin was founded in 2002 as a concert ensemble by Regina Yantian and cantor Isaac Sheffer.
-It consists of eight to 16 professional singers, who work at international opera houses and as freelance concert singers in the choir of Pestalozzistraße synagogue in Berlin.
+The Synagogal Ensemble Berlin (SEB) was founded in 2002 by Regina Yantian as a concert ensemble.
+It consists of 8 - 16 professional singers, who work at international opera houses and are also active as freelance concert singers in the choir of the Pestalozzistrasse Synagogue, among others.
+Choir director and artistic director in Regina Yantian.

 Read More